 Pop in to L’Express for a proper French bistro experience.
 This place is packed, no matter the time of day—a testament to its consistent, high-quality cuisine.
 You won’t go thirsty—the wine cellar is 11,000 bottles strong.
 Menu items include seared calf’s liver, duck foie gras and fish soup stirred with garlic aioli.
 Save room for the delectable lemon tart.
-L’Express is at 3927 Saint Denis St.; Ph: +1-514-845-5333.
+It’s at 3927 Saint Denis Street; Ph: +1-514-845-5333.

 Montreal is famed for poutine—a calorie-rich indulgence of French fries topped with gravy and cheese curds.
 Make a stop at La Banquise for the classic dish, or craft your own version from the extensive list of toppings such as hot peppers, guacamole and bacon.
-You’ll get a generous portion 24 hours a day.
-Find it at 994 Rachel St. East; Ph: +1-514-525-2415.
+They’ll serve you generous portions 24 hours a day.
+Find it at 994 Rachel Street East; Ph: +1-514-525-2415.

 For an elegant fine-dining experience try Europea.
-Its menu influenced by Spanish and Italian cuisines is sure to impress.
+Its menu is influenced by Spanish and Italian cuisines and is sure to impress.
 Chef Jérôme Ferrer offers inventive dishes like lobster cappuccino with truffle puree and lemon calamari tagliatelle with quail egg, squid ink and garlic butter croutons.
-You’ll find it at 1227 De La Montagne St.; Ph: +1-514-398-9229.
+You’ll find it at 1227 De La Montagne Street; Ph: +1-514-398-9229.